 Generals throughout history could occasionally get away with pulling off stunts like this due to this exact trope, usually involving an attack so unlikely (say, through a seemingly insurmountable desert, swamp or mountain range), the enemy is caught completely off guard (think the Blitzkrieg in the Ardennes Forest).
 If it's crazy enough, the enemy will never see it coming, and it just might work.
 Of course, if the opposing general or his intelligence officers are good enough to see the method in the madness, it tends to be a spectacular failure, generally for precisely the same reasons that led most people to dismiss it in the first place.

 George Washington's desperate attack at Trenton during The American Revolutionshould have been a suicide mission.
-The weather was awfull, and his army was small, undisciplined, had lost every recent battle it had fought, and needed to launch a coordinated attack across an ice-choked river at night.
+The weather was awful, and his army was small, undisciplined, had lost every recent battle it had fought, and needed to launch a coordinated attack across an ice-choked river at night.
 And do it all on the sly.
-Of course the unwitting Hessians knew all this too, and thought that because of all this, Christmass of 1776 would be a fine time to let their guard down.
+Of course, the unwitting Hessians knew all this too, and thought that because of all this, Christmas of 1776 would be a fine time to let their guard down.
 It wasn't.

-In the The American Civil War in the Eastern theater, the Confederates put this trope to work early and often.
+In the Eastern Theater of the The American Civil War, the Confederates put this trope to work early and often.
 The Union always had more men, so the only way for the Confederates to win battles was to innovate- often to the point of weirdness.
 It sometimes meant luring the Union generals into making fruitless attacks, and sometimes meant making their own unorthodox attacks at vulnerable spots.
 Robert E. Lee was a fan of the trope, and Thomas Jackson was the master gamesman of it.
 Ultimately, the trope was subverted.
 Jackson, the best practicioner of it, met an untimely death, hurting the Confederate's ability to deliver these types of battle plans.
-Meanwhile, Union generals slowly learned to simply expect the unexpected from the Confederates, and to retain the initiative in spite Confederate tricks.
+Meanwhile, Union generals slowly learned to simply expect the unexpected from the Confederates, and to retain the initiative in spite of Confederate tricks.
 Reality Ensued.

 The French fully expected an attack through the Ardennes; it had been done before, and the Maginot line was constructed for the explicit purpose of encouraging an attack through Belgium.
 What they didn't expect was an attack from the southern part of the forest.
 They thought the trees were too thick to allow tanks through.